open-telemetry/opentelemetry.io/content/en/docs/contribution-guidelines.md

 ---
 title: Contribution guidelines
-description: How to contribute to the OpenTelemetry
+description: How to contribute to OpenTelemetry
 toc_hide: true
 ---